Lee-CBG/Leidos/README.md

 Trained models and outputs are saved for reproducibility and downstream analysis Notes
-Ensure sufficient compute and storage before running the full pipeline Downloading pre-trained models is recommended if retraining is not required
+Ensure sufficient compute and storage before running the full pipeline Downloading pre-trained models is recommended if retraining is not feasible